algorich/notifly/README.md

   - unseen: used on `Notifly::Notifications` and `#notifly_notifications` to show **only** unseen notifications
   - not_only-mail: used on `Notifly::Notifications` and `#notifly_notifications` to remove notification that are **mail only**

+### Websocket

+If you want to use websocket just install the gem [websocket-rails](https://github.com/websocket-rails/websocket-rails/wiki/Installation-and-Setup) and change the notifly's configuration at `config/initializers/notifly.rb`

 ## Front-end